istio/istio.io/content/blog/2018/egress-mongo/index.md

 Access the webpage of the application, after [determining the ingress IP and port](/docs/examples/bookinfo/#determining-the-ingress-ip-and-port).

+Since you did not configure the egress traffic control yet, the access to the MongoDB instance is blocked by Istio.
-You have a problem...
-Instead of the rating stars, the message _"Ratings service is currently unavailable"_ is currently displayed below each review:
+This is why instead of the rating stars, the message _"Ratings service is currently unavailable"_ is currently displayed below each review:

 {{< image width="80%" ratio="36.19%"